Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Numerical experiments

 \subsection{Bisector rotational flows in hard-dimer systems}

 We now study the efficiency of rotational flows in the anisotropic case of the hard-dimer system, as described in section \ref{sec:anisotropy}.
 The system consists in $N=32$ dimers of monomer radius $\sigma$ in a periodic box of size $L$.
-Building on the Monte Carlo simulations of \cite{Wojciechowski_1993} and molecular dynamics simulations of \cite{Cugliandolo_2017}, simulations are performed at densities $\rho= 2N \pi \sigma^2 / L^2= 0.5$ and $\rho = 0.7$, the latter being slightly under the observed phase transition.
+Building on previous Monte Carlo \cite{Wojciechowski_1993} and molecular dynamics simulations \cite{Cugliandolo_2017}, simulations are performed at densities $\rho= 2N \pi \sigma^2 / L^2= 0.5$ and $\rho = 0.7$, the latter being slightly under the observed phase transition.
 As commonly studied in isotropic-nematic transition \cite{Eppenga_1984}, we now consider the relaxation of $S_2$, the scalar parameter for the two-dimensional nematic order,

 where $\bar\theta$ is the angle of the director, defined modulo $\pi$.
 This observable has an intrinsic dimer-flip symmetry $\theta_j \mapsto \theta_j+\pi$.
 Other observables, with or without the dimer-flip symmetry, can be constructed with the $\theta_j$'s.
 They are presented in Appendix~\ref{app:obs} and show a consistent behavior.
-In \cite{Cugliandolo_2017}, the $\Psi_6$ of the equivalent sphere configuration is investigated, but we found that the global order of the $\theta_i$'s shows longer correlation times at the considered densities.
+In previous work \cite{Cugliandolo_2017}, the $\Psi_6$ of the equivalent sphere configuration is investigated, but we found that the global order of the $\theta_i$'s shows longer correlation times at the considered densities.